How Can We Help?

 Clear Queue button This button will clear all the check records that have Queue checked.

 Print Button Click this button to start a print job for all the check records queued.
-It is important to note that when you print all records printed will disapear from the list and are placed under the archive icon above the check list on the left.
+It is important to note that when you print, all records printed will be removed from the list and are then placed under the archive icon above the check list on the left.
+The icon appears as a archive box typically used to archive tax records and the like.

 IMPORTANT When you print HoudiniEsq generates a PDF.
-You must then send the PDF to your printer, preferably a printer with bank check print stock loaded in one of the print papaer trays.
+You must then send the PDF to your printer, preferably a printer with bank check print stock loaded in one of the printer paper trays.

 Graduation Cap Icon This is the help icon loads this documentation page you are viewing currently.